rougho/ReminderApp/README.md

 <1.add event>

 When user enter 1 the codes in the main.h will run to ask the user for the information of event and then going to store them in a struct in an array.
-After the program is done with getting inputs from the user (character by character) it going to open a file (a+ mode : opens a file for reading and appending) with a name which I have given(jubilee.txt) and print the inputs from user with the format given by me into the file the program opened.
+After the program is done with getting inputs from the user (character by character) it going to open a file (a+ mode : opens a file for reading and appending) with a name which I have given(jubilee.txt) and print the inputs from user with the format given by me into the file that program opened.
 Then ask user that want to continue adding events or not.

 ![addevent_yes](https://user-images.githubusercontent.com/49981164/144654593-ce2fbf59-88fe-4e3d-b08a-1c6064d3a3c0.png)